DirecTV streams NFL games for added sales

 DirecTV and Dish "will increasingly look to deliver content over the top," he said.
 Dish won movie chain Blockbuster in a bankruptcy auction in April.

-DirecTV is relying on Sunday Ticket to help win customers from cable companies such as Comcast Corp and Time Warner Cable Inc.
+DirecTV is relying on Sunday Ticket to help win customers from cable companies such as Comcast Corp (CMCSA.O) and Time Warner Cable Inc TWC.N.

 In its latest marketing push, DirecTV is offering a free year of Sunday Ticket to new subscribers who switch from rivals, which sparked a lawsuit with Comcast.